THE QUEEN’S COMMONWEALTH TRUST SAFEGUARDING POLICY

 Whoever is notified of a safeguarding concern or incident should always take it seriously.
 Those making reports of concerns or an allegation about a safeguarding incident DO NOT need to decide whether or not abuse has taken place.
 They DO need to pass on at the earliest to the QCT Safeguarding contacts any information about a safeguarding incident which they identify or which has been raised with them.

 Unless in an emergency situation no individual should attempt to deal with a safeguarding incident alone.

 7.1 In an emergency If a child, young person or vulnerable adult is at immediate risk of harm (e.g. assault) or has been seriously injured then act immediately in the best interests of the child, young person or vulnerable adult.
-Act in line with this principle and if uncertain about what to do and time permits then consult the Safeguarding Manager or Safeguarding Lead.
+Act in line with this principle and if uncertain about what to do and time permits then consult the Safeguarding Officer or Safeguarding Lead.
 They must always be informed once any emergency action has been undertaken anyway and the Safeguarding Incident Reporting Form (Annex 3) completed and sent to them.

 Acting in the best interestsof the child, young person or vulnerable adult will usually mean the need to contact the emergency services (police/hospital) but this will depend on the country and how safe it is to do so.

 Safeguarding Incident reports will always be acted upon and investigated swiftly, making the welfare of the child, young person or vulnerable adult paramount.
 QCT will adopt different procedures when dealing with a safeguarding incident report against a QCT Representative, QCT Grantee, partner organisation of QCT, or where it is external to the activity of QCT, Grantee or partner organisation, and these are listed at Annex 4.

 8.1 Investigating Safeguarding Incidents All investigations will be conducted by an individual with the requisite experience.
 The process for initiating investigating safeguarding incident reports is outlined in Annex 4.